-Athens, the capital and transportation hub of Greece, actually has three large commercial ports that serves passengers to the Greek islands and few ports of the mainland.
-The ports of Athens is actually where Greek ferries to almost all the islands depart from.
+Athens, the capital and transportation hub of Greece, actually has three large commercial ports that serve passengers to the Greek islands and few ports on the mainland.
+The ports are actually where Greek ferries to almost all the islands depart from.

 Port of Piraeus

 Piraeus is the largest and busiest port of Athens.
-Located 10 km from the city centre, the port of Piraeus can be accessed by metro (green line), bus and taxi.
-This is the main departure point for ferries to all the Aegean islands, Crete and ports of Peloponnese.
-Carrying about 20 million passengers per year, Piraeus is the third largest commercial port in the world.
+Located 10 km from the city center, the port of Piraeus can be accessed by metro (green line), bus, and taxi.
+This is the main departure point for ferries to all the Aegean islands, Crete, and ports of Peloponnese.
+Carrying about 20 million passengers per year, Piraeus is the third-largest commercial port in the world.

 Port of Rafina

 The second busiest port of Athens is Rafina.
-Located on the north eastern side of Attica, Rafina is a small port town that serves ferries to the most popular islands of Cyclades (Andros-Tinos-Mykonos all year round, and also Paros-Naxos-Santorini in summer) and to the port of Marmari in Evia island.
+Located on the northeastern side of Attica, Rafina is a small port town that serves ferries to the most popular islands of the Cyclades (Andros-Tinos-Mykonos all year round, and also Paros-Naxos-Santorini in summer) and to the port of Marmari in Evia island.

 As Rafina is the closest port to the International Airport of Athens (only 10 km), it is mostly chosen by visitors who want to travel directly to the Greek islands, without spending time in Athens.
 Rafina is connected to the airport of Athens with regular buses (every 30-60 min).